fieldtrip/website/faq/how_can_i_convert_one_dataformat_into_an_other.md

     hdr = ft_fetch_header(data);

-If your data is continuous and hence the data structure contains only a single (very long) trial d
+If your data is continuous and hence the data structure contains only a single (very long) trial do:

     dat = data.trial{1};
     ft_write_data('yourfile.ext', dat, 'header', hdr, ...)

-If you want to write multiple trials, you have to concatenate them and like thi
+If you want to write multiple trials, you have to concatenate them and like this:

     dat = cat(2,data.trial{:})
     ft_write_data('yourfile.ext', dat, 'header', hdr, ...)